scottvr/gtrsnipe/README.md

   -h, --help          show this help message and exit --nudge NUDGE       An integer to shift the transcription's start time to the right.
 Each unit
                       corresponds to roughly a 16th note.
-  -y, --yes           Automatically overwrite the output file if it already exists.
+  -y, --yes           Overwrite the output file if it already exists.
   --track TRACK       The track number (1-based) to select from a multi-track MIDI file.
                       If not set, all tracks are processed.
                       For a multitrack midi, you will want to select a single instrument track to transcribe.